If you’re experiencing personal difficulties, you could be eligible to access your super to cover unpaid expenses on compassionate grounds.

 To access your super early on compassionate grounds, you must apply to the Australian Taxation Office (ATO) first.
 The ATO, not Aware Super, is responsible for granting you early access to your super.

-If the ATO approves the early release of your super, you must then apply to Aware Super for payment (see Step 3).
+If the ATO approves the early release of your super, you then apply to Aware Super for payment of your super.

 Medical or dental treatmentRead more